 In this manner, learners will get an opportunity to develop their own voice, and you being a teacher will gain a lot of knowledge about your students.

 Aiming for learners’ engagement, it is imperative that the learners perceive your designed activities as meaningful and helpful.
-Some research suggests that students cannot be engaged in learning up to a satisfactory level if they fail to consider their learning activities worthy of putting efforts or investing time.
+Some research suggests that students cannot be engaged in learning up to a satisfactory level if they fail to consider their learning activities worthy of putting effort or investing time.
 To consider the worst, they may disengage with the course entirely, as a natural response.

 Therefore, before you design the learning activities you must take the advantage of their areas of interest, and their learning preferences.
 To make sure that the developed learning activities will motivate the student to get more engaged in learning, you must keep them personally meaningful.